Chartered Secretary Mentorship Programme 2018 – Nurturing our Young Professionals

 The ‘Chartered Secretary Mentorship Programme’ was first launched in 2015 with an aim to nurture young professionals and develop future leaders for the Chartered Secretarial profession.
-Members, graduates and registered students are invited to join the Mentorship Programme 2017 which will be launched in January 2017.
+Members, graduates and registered students are invited to join the Mentorship Programme 2018 to be launched in January 2018.

 - Enhance the skill set of young members, graduates and registered students focusing on soft skills including communication and interpersonal development